 Dr. Eames is certified in the Webster Technique by the International Chiropractic Pediatric Association, and is a member of both that organization and the Massachusetts Chiropractic Society.
 She uses many different chiropractic techniques depending on the needs of the individual patient.
 Those include Diversified, Toggle-Recoil, Gonstead, Activator Methods, SOT, Thompson, Logan Basic, Chiropractic Biophysics, Flexion/Distraction, and extremity adjusting.

 Outside the office, she enjoys travelling and has lived throughout the US as well as in Australia and Norway.
-She is the proud mother of her son Grayson.
+She is the proud mother of her sons Grayson and Beckham.